Get

 Studies on toxicity of neem oil in rats and rabbits showed similar signs and outcomes.
 The mechanism of toxicity remains unknown but resembles permethrin-like toxicity in cats.
 The worry is that either the neem oil from these products was mislabeled and mistakenly combined with permethrins or that neem oil has indeed caused toxicity.

-Inappropriate dosing and concentrations of neem oil, or combination with other harmful substances such as permethrins or essential oils, can cause your cat to become seriously ill.
+Inappropriate dosing and concentrations of neem oil, or in combination with other harmful substances such as permethrins or essential oils, can cause your cat to become seriously ill.
 Based on everything we discussed, we cannot safely recommend using neem oil in cats, as it’s just not worth the risk.

-Please consult with your veterinarian if you have already used neem oil in your cat or your cat is experiencing any signs of illness, such as drooling, vomiting, diarrhea, or skin irritation.
+Please consult with your veterinarian if you have already used neem oil in your cat or if your cat is experiencing any signs of illness, such as drooling, vomiting, diarrhea, or skin irritation.

 Final Thoughts

-While neem oil might seem like an excellent home remedy for just about anything, it can be harmful or even toxic to cats, and we don’t advise doing so.
+While neem oil might seem like an excellent home remedy for just about anything, it can be harmful or even toxic to cats, and we do not advise doing so.
 There is a big choice of antiparasitic and flea treatments available on the market that are safe and approved for use in felines and make a great and efficient alternative to neem oil.

 Featured Image Credit: Mukesh Kumar, Shutterstock